imjoy-team/ImJoy/docs/development.md

 Let's have a look at the Python function `calc_results`.
 It receives the JavaScript dictionary, extracts all necessary parameters and perform the desired calculation.
 Then it stores the data with `self.x_values = x`.
 Lastly, invokes the callback function to print in the main window with `callback_fun(...)`.
 Here the parameters are again passed as a dictionary.
 Please note, the **numpy** arrays are not supported, and the data has therefore be transformed to a list.

-## Using JavaScript libraries in ImJoy
-You can readily use existing JavaScript libraries in ImJoy.
-Here we provide some examples.